 Organizing a paper planner takes time, but it is definitely a worthwhile pursuit.
-That old-school planner may be precisely the tool you need to get organized and to start working toward the goals that matter most to you.
+That old-school planner may be precisely the tool you need to get organized and start working toward the goals that matter most to you.

-Once you put these planner suggestions into practice, you’ll begin to see more clearly how to use a planner effectively, and that will mean enhanced productivity, greater peace and increased happiness.
+Once you put these planner suggestions into practice, you’ll begin to see more clearly how to use a planner effectively, and that will mean enhanced productivity, greater peace, and increased happiness.

 Please share this article on social media, so that more and more people would begin to realize how effective a paper planner could be!